MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-to-project-operations-non-stocked.md

 4. The target environment must be updated to Project Service Automation Update Release 38 or newer.

 Prerequisites for Phase 2 and Phase 3 will be updated as we approach the general availability dates.

 Licensing
 =========

-Currently licensed Project Service Automation customers are entitled through grandfathering to install and use Project Operations, this allows you to install and test the Project Operations capabilities while continuing to utilize PSA in production.
-Once your PSA license expires you will need to transition over to Project Operations which includes all the capabilities of PSA and more.
-However, the Project Operations license does not include a license to PSA 3.x, this should be accounted for in planning for your transition.
+Customer with active licenses for Project Service Automation (PSA) are entitled through grandfathering to install and use Project Operations.
+This allows customers to test capabilities while continuing to utilize PSA in production.
+Once your PSA licenses expire you will need to transition to Project Operations which includes all the capabilities of PSA and more.
+However, the Project Operations license does not include a license to PSA, this should be accounted for in planning for your transition.